ozzysmithjones/gameoverlord/README.md

 The "game" subfolder is where you would put your game specific code.
 Having the engine source code and the game source code side-by-side allows you to easily inspect both in the debugger whenever you need to.
 The CMakeLists.txt at the root of the project controls the building of the game and the engine.
 When hot-reloading is turned on, the game is built as a dynamically-linked library which can be reloaded at runtime.
 When hot-reloading is off, instead the game and the engine is built together as a single executable.

+## Set-up

+For now just clone/copy paste the contents of this repository somewhere and make your game in src/game/.
+In the future it might be possible to setup a program to setup projects but this is currently not implemented.
+This project depends on CMake (to build) a compiler that can compile C17, and only works on Windows.

 ## Hot Reloading

 Hot-Reloading allows you to to build the game while it is still running and see the changes update live.
 The way that this works is that the game is compiled as a DLL (Dynamically linked library) that is linked with the engine at runtime.
 When your DLL is built, the engine detects the updated DLL file and unloads the current DLL (if one exists) and then re-directs function pointers to point to the functions in the new DLL.
 It's worth pointing out here, that since the DLL is reloaded, any static values in your game will not persist across hot-reloads (static variables will reset to zero).
 You can get around this by allocating your values on the heap instead using the provided memory allocators - these memory allocations will stay around even when the game is hot-reloaded.
 Just keep in mind that since the memory allocations stay around, changes to the memory layouts of these heap-allocated resources (like adding more elements to a struct) will likely not work because it will still use the heap-allocated resources of the previous DLL (with the previous memory layouts).
 Hot-reloading is useful for making quick edits of code and stack variables and seeing the changes instantly refresh - but for anything persistent recommend closing and re-starting the application instead.